-- a) No more than two councillors should speak in succession on one side, either for or against the motion or amendment before the Council, and if, at the conclusion of the second speaker's remarks, no member rises to speak on the other side, the motion or amendment shall be put to the meeting after the mover of the motion has replied. - b) Any councillor proposing or seconding a motion shall have the right to speak once at any time during the debate without having to specifically reserve the right to speak later in the debate in preference to when moving or seconding the motion or amendment. - c) No discussion shall be permitted on any matter before the council (other than a question or personal explanation) except in the proposing, seconding, supporting or opposing a motion.
+- a) No more than two councillors should speak in succession on one side, either for or against the motion or amendment before the Council, and if, at the conclusion of the second speaker's remarks, no member rises to speak on the other side, the motion or amendment shall be put to the meeting after the original mover of the motion had the opportunity to speak on the amendment (if they choose to) prior to the amendment being put to the vote. - b) Any councillor proposing or seconding a motion shall have the right to speak once at any time during the debate without having to specifically reserve the right to speak later in the debate in preference to when moving or seconding the motion or amendment. - c) No discussion shall be permitted on any matter before the council (other than a question or personal explanation) except in the proposing, seconding, supporting or opposing a motion.